cfpdx-401JS-spring-2017/first-submit/LAB.md

 For this assignment:

-* Work is to create a single js file that logs a message like:
+* Work is to create a single `index.js` file that logs a message like:

     ```
     console.log('hello world!');
     ```
+    When you run it via `> node index.js`

-* You can skip `Verify that PR passes Travis CI` for this assignment only!
+* You can skip the `package.json` and `Verify that PR passes Travis CI` for this assignment only!